Codebucket-Solutions/covid19-tracker-apps/README.md

 # Covid19 Tracker Apps

 In order to slow down the COVID19 pandemic, governments all over the world are creating mobile apps to track its citizens.
-This dashboard is also available at [https://fs0c131y.com/covid19-tracker-apps/](https://fs0c131y.com/covid19-tracker-apps/)

 ## Governmental Apps